Billiken-Blueprint/Billiken-Blueprint/RateMyProfessor.com-Web-Scraper/README.md

 Any CLI flags you pass will override config values.

-🗄️ How to convert JSON → SQLite
+ How to convert JSON to SQLite

 After scraping (e.g., cs_professors_with_reviews.json):